Parker Goins

-Kennedy Parker Goins (/ˈɡoʊ.ɪns/ '-GO-ins; born December 8, 1998) is an American professional soccer player who plays as a forward for Racing Louisville FC of the National Women's Soccer League (NWSL).
-A native of Broken Arrow, Oklahoma, she is a two-time OSSAA state champion and played college soccer at Arkansas.
+Kennedy Parker Goins (/ˈɡoʊ.ɪns/ '-GO-ins; born December 8, 1998) is an American professional soccer player who plays as a forward for Tampa Bay Sun FC in the USL Super League.
+A native of Broken Arrow, Oklahoma, she is a three-time OSSAA state champion and played college soccer at Arkansas.

-Early life and high school career
+Early life

 Goins was born on December 8, 1998, in Broken Arrow, Oklahoma, and attended Union High School in Tulsa.
-She played a part in Union's back-to-back undefeated seasons in 2015 and 2016, her sophomore and junior seasons, respectively, as the team won the OSSAA 6A state championship both years.
+She played a part in Union's back-to-back undefeated seasons in 2015 and 2016, her sophomore and junior seasons, respectively, as the team won the OSSAA 6A state championship both years and 2017 too.
 She missed a portion of her junior year playing for the under-18 women's national team, with whom she traveled to Spain.
 She participated in team camp with the U.S. team prior to the 2018 FIFA U-20 Women's World Cup, one of three high school players to earn such a distinction.
 Coming out of high school, Goins was rated as a four-star recruit by TopDrawerSoccer.com and was the No. 26 ranked player nationally by IMG Academy.
 Goins also played club soccer for TSC Hurricanes, whom she led in scoring for three seasons.

 In high school and club soccer, Goins played alongside Taylor Malham; she went on to play with Malham at Arkansas and professionally in Louisville.